Elderberry Tonic DIY Kit Instructions

 Using a funnel, pour into a mason jar (24 or 32 oz) and use a tightly-sealing lid.

 Refrigerate and use within 2 months.
-You can add lemon juice or Apple Cider Vinegar in order to extend the length of time it is good in the fridge- but always be aware of any major changes in smell/appearance just like any other fresh food product and discard.
+Always be aware of any major changes in smell/appearance just like any other fresh food product and discard if needed.

 We recommend 1 tsp a day for children 6 and under and 1 Tbsp a day for ages 7+ during cold and flu season and/or during allergy season.